fhollenbach/Polisci209_2018/pages/syllabus.md

 ![Laptops as distraction](https://pbs.twimg.com/media/C9oYA4GUAAI0RKf.jpg:large)

-If you think you have good reasons for why you need to use a computer, you may do so but I ask those with laptops to sit in the back of the classroom.
+If you think you have good reasons for why you need to use a computer, you may do so, but I ask those with laptops to sit in the back of the classroom.

 In addition, please make sure your cell phones are on silent mode and refrain from using them during class time.
 If you are repeatedly on